hotae319/hotae319.github.io/_posts/2018-12-09-Optimal control of power-assisted wheelchair with human interaction.md

 ---
 layout: post
-title: Optimal control of power-assisted wheelchair with human interaction
+title: Optimal Control of Power-Assisted Wheelchair with Human Interaction
 summary: Developed the adaptive optimal controller of power-assisted wheelchair with human-interaction and Integrated whole system from sensors and controller to communications
 featured-img: wheelchair